Who was James Otis?

 In May, news of the new law reached the colonies.
 There was immediate opposition, including riots in Boston, Massachusetts, Portsmouth, New Hampshire, and Savannah, Georgia.

 On June 8, 1765, the Massachusetts Assembly sent a circular letter to the legislatures of the other colonies, inviting them to send delegates to a congress in New York to discuss a unified response to the Stamp Act.
-The precedent for such a meeting had been set by the Albany Congress in 1755, and it may have been Otis that recommended the meeting over the Stamp Act in the first place.
+The precedent for such a meeting had been set by the Albany Congress in 1754, and it may have been Otis who recommended the meeting over the Stamp Act in the first place.

 Nine of the 13 colonies, including Massachusetts, chose to send delegates to the meeting, which was held in New York City.
 Otis was elected as a delegate from Massachusetts, along with Oliver Partridge and Timothy Ruggles.